On this page:

 Computer

 This is a bring-your-own-device program with custom hardware and software requirements.
-A Mac computer that meets these minimum requirements is required and is approximately $1,200 (including a port adapter):
+You'll need a Mac computer that meets these minimum requirements and is approximately $1,200 (including a port adapter):

 Macs can be purchased at a discount through Apple Canada's store for higher education.